Our board is guided by recommendations from three committees:

 Complaints and Investigations Committee members

-Catherine is the Executive director of fundraising and partnership at Comic Relief.
-She previously held senior positions at Unicef and RSPCA.
+Catherine is the Director of Income Generation at Cats Protection.
+She previously held senior positions at Unicef, RSPCA and Comic Relief.

-Ceri Edwards, observer from the Institute of Fundraising
+Ceri Edwards, observer from the Chartered Institute of Fundraising

 Andrew Nebel, independent member